bbatsov/metaredux/_posts/2019-01-14-ciders-orchard-the-future.md

 You](https://gist.github.com/richhickey/1563cddea1002958f96e7ba9519972d9).
 Obviously,
 that's something extremely subjective, but my belief is exactly the opposite - open-source is all about you!
-That's what got me into open-source to being with - the chance to make a difference, the opportunity to influence the tools that I'm using on a daily basis, the chance to do something useful for others.
+That's what got me into open-source to begin with - the chance to make a difference, the opportunity to influence the tools that I'm using on a daily basis, the chance to do something useful for others.